 Unlike other props, the eat-sleep association is a lot trickier and a harder link to break.
-Harder to break because you can’t just stop feeding your baby (duh).
-Trickier because even if baby just gets a little drowsy or sleepy or even just closing her eyes while nursing/bottlefeeding, even though she’s sucking strongly, that link will still exist.
+Harder to break because you can’t just not ever feed your baby (duh).
+Trickier because even if baby just gets a little drowsy or sleepy or even just closes her eyes while nursing/bottlefeeding, even though she’s sucking strongly, that link may still exist.

 Which is fine if you’re fine with it being good and strong and alive.

 But if you’re not fine with that, the problem comes after the first sleep cycle.
 Or sometimes the second or third.
 Every baby - and sometimes every night - will be a little different.
 And naps will be different than the middle of the night.

 But at some point, that baby that uses nursing or a bottle to fall asleep will finish a sleep cycle, have a partial awakening that’s shallow enough that he comes closer to awake, have to make the journey in to sleep all over again - and will think that he needs to nurse or get a bottle to sleep in order to do that.
 (If you’re not quite sure what I’m talking about, head over to my article on props for more info on this topic.)